-Note 11 - Retirement plan
+Note 11 - Retirement plan and deferred compensation

 The Organization maintains a tax deferred 403(b) defined contribution salary reduction retirement plan to provide retirement benefits for all employees that allows for up to a 3% match of employee salary reduction contributions.
-For the years ended June 30, 2020 and 2019, a total of \$78,484 and \$70,108, respectively, was charged to operations under this plan.
+For the years ended June 30, 2021 and 2020, a total of \$79,713 and \$78,484, respectively, was charged to operations under this plan.